 3) Oversight of Tenant Management

-Property Managers are pivotal in maintaining Property integrity and tenant satisfaction.
+Property Managers are pivotal in maintaining property integrity and tenant satisfaction.
 They oversee tenant selection, lease management, and address emergencies.
-At move-in/out, they assess the Property’s condition, crucial for refunding deposits.
+At move-in/out, they assess the property’s condition, crucial for refunding deposits.
 They ensure properties are pristine and repaired for new tenants.
-In case of lease breaches, they manage the eviction process, maintaining Property standards and owner interests.
+In case of lease breaches, they manage the eviction process, maintaining property standards and owner interests.

 Unlock your real estate managing skills with our Real Estate Financial Modelling Training – empower your decisions, elevate your investments.